 Crisp – use interesting language to make your copy punchy and bring it to life.
 Avoid boring, overused words.

 Concise – get your message across in just one text (160 characters).
-This is better for the recipient who just wants to scan your content, plus it's better for your budget because if you exceed the character limit, your text will count as two messages.
+This is better for the recipient who just wants to scan your content.
+It's also better for your budget because if you exceed the character limit, your text will count as two messages and thus cost double.

 You can get inspiration for SMS marketing ideas by observing online trends, current affairs and memes.
 Incorporate humour and wit (everyone loves a chuckle) or use suspense to make your audience curious and motivated to read your message and click through to your restaurant's website.